bruno-lang/bruno-lang.github.io/learn/index.md

 The `min`imum of two values `a` and `b` is `a` in case `a < b` otherwise `b`.
 The cases `\ ... \` are checked in order of appearance.
 The last case has to be the universal (true'ish) condition.
 For enumeration alternatively all values can be covered.
-Each case is implemented by a expression.
+Each case is implemented by an expression.

 		fn show :: Bool b -> String
 			\ False \= "false"